Snatch Me Out!

 "Snatch Me Out!" is the seventh episode of the seventh series of the British television show RuPaul's Drag Race UK.
-It originally aired on 6 November 2025 and sees contestants impersonate celebrities in a version of the Snatch Game.
+It originally aired on 6 November 2025.
+The episode's main challenge tasks the contestants with impersonating celebrities in a version of the Snatch Game.
 Susan Wokoma is a guest judge.
-Jordan North makes a guest appearance, participating in the Snatch Game, and former contestant Kitty Scott-Claus makes a guest appearance in a recorded video.
-The episode sees Paige Three eliminated from the competition.
+Jordan North makes a guest appearance, participating in the Snatch Game, and former contestant Kitty Scott-Claus also makes a guest appearance in a recorded video.
+Bonnie Ann Clyde is declared the winner of the main challenge.
+Paige Three is eliminated from the competition.

 Episode

-Jordan North makes a guest appearance for the Snatch Game.
+Bones wins the episodes main challenge.

-The contestants enter the Werk Room following Sally TM's elimination.
-On a new day, RuPaul greets the contestants and reveals the mini challenge: to "read" (or playfully insult) each other.
-Bones is declared the winner of the mini challenge.
+The contestants enter the Werk Room after Sally TM's elimination on the previous episode.
+On a new day, RuPaul greets the group and reveals the mini-challenge, which tasks the contestants with "reading" (or playfully insulting) each other.
+Bones is declared the winner of the mini-challenge.

 For the main challenge, the contestants are tasked with impersonating celebrities in a dating show variant of Snatch Game called "Snatch Me Out!"
 Following are the contestants and impersonated celebrities: